October Birthstones: Opal and Tourmaline

 Opal in Jewelry

 With a 5.5 to 6.5 Mohs Hardness rating, opals are susceptible to scratching and are more suitable for wearing on special occasions rather than every day.
-At the same time, the versatility and beauty of opal jewelry is worth the extra care needed to clean it and keep it safe.
+At the same time, the versatility and beauty of opal jewelry are worth the extra care needed to clean it and keep it safe.
 To prevent damage, store opal jewelry away from other gems.

 To clean opals, use warm, soapy water.
 Other methods can damage your opal or the filler material used, especially in opal doublets and triplets—man-made stones where slices of opal are glued together.